 Tools, such as a framework for structuring communication, are also introduced to provide standardized approaches and set expectations regarding which information should be communicated, how it should be conveyed, and verifying that it is understood as intended.
 The elements of a proper information transfer are also introduced and practiced.
 During a proper critical information transfer, the trainee must ensure that the receiver is aware of and has accepted responsibility for the transferred information.
 When the trainee is uncertain about the communication, it is the trainee's responsibility to clarify as much as possible and to eliminate sources of ambiguity before a conversation is complete.
-In addition to including the correct and complete elements of a communication, an information transfer requires acknowledgement by both parties that a transfer of critical information has occurred, especially in the face of communication obstacles.
+In addition to including the correct and complete elements of a transfer of critical information has occurred, especially in the face of communication obstacles.